-- 1) Using a 1/4" open-end wrench (as provided), turn the adjustment screw about 1/6th turn at a time (approximately one flat of the screw head). - To make the vacuum lift light turn on at a lower vacuum level, turn the screw clockwise (when viewing vacuum switch from end with electrical connectors). - To make the lift light turn off at a higher vacuum level, turn the screw counter-clockwise (when viewing vacuum switch from end with electrical connectors). - 2) Recheck the vacuum switch setting following each 1/6th turn of the adjustment screw.
-In order to test the adjustment accurately, release the vacuum pads completely before reapplying them to a test surface.
-When the vacuum switch is adjusted correctly, the lift light turns on only - after vacuum increases to a level higher than the minimum lifting level; and the lift light turns off again before vacuum decreases to a level lower than the minimum lifting level.
+1) Using a 1/4" open-end wrench (as provided), turn the adjustment screw about 1/6th turn at a time (approximately one flat of the screw head).

-- 1 ELECTRICAL CONNECTORS
+To make the vacuum lift light turn on at a lower vacuum level, turn the screw clockwise (when viewing vacuum switch from end with electrical connectors).

-- 2 ADJUSTMENT SCREW
+To make the lift light turn off at a higher vacuum level, turn the screw counter-clockwise (when viewing vacuum switch from end with electrical connectors).

-- 3 LIGHT OFF AT HIGHER VACUUM
+2) Check the vacuum switch setting following each 1/6th turn of the adjustment screw.
+In order to test the adjustment accurately, release the vacuum pads completely before reattaching them to a test surface.

-- 4 LIGHT ON AT LOWER VACUUM
+1 ELECTRICAL CONNECTORS 2 ADJUSTMENT SCREW 3 LIGHT OFF AT HIGHER VACUUM 4 LIGHT ON AT LOWER VACUUM